-The Network Data Analytics Function (NWDAF) containing MTLF allows NWDAF containing AnLF to register the use and monitoring capability of the analytics accuracy of an ML Model.
+The Network Data Analytics Function (NWDAF) containing MTLF allows NF service consumer (i.e.NWDAF containing AnLF) to register and deregister the use and monitoring capability of the analytics accuracy of an ML Model.

 The Network Data Analytics Function (NWDAF) containing AnLF allows NF service consumer (i.e. NWDAF containing MTLF) to subscribe to and unsubscribe from notification of monitored analytics accuracy information of an ML Model and analytics feedback information.